shane-fan/Txt-Editor/README.md

 # Txt-Editor
-This text editor is a simple and clean notepad to take notes on.
-It's easy to use and straightforward.
-Compatible with txt, python, javascript, html, and css files.
+Basically a notepad, nearly identical to the one Windows has for txt files.
+Compatible with txt, python, javascript, html, and css files

 ## How to use
 Download or copy-and-paste code into text editor and run it in an IDE or terminal.
-Will see a text editor pop up.
-Edit and take notes there!
+Will see a text editor pop up that you'll be able to use